rejojer/OpenKB/README.md

 ### AGENTS.md

-The `wiki/AGENTS.md` file defines wiki structure and conventions -- it is the LLM's instruction manual for maintaining the wiki.
+The `wiki/AGENTS.md` file defines wiki structure and conventions.
+It's the LLM's instruction manual for maintaining the wiki.
 Customize it to change how your wiki is organized.

 The LLM reads `AGENTS.md` from disk at runtime, so your edits take effect immediately.